-In the previous section I have decomposed the creation of new reciprocal obligations among a group into the new beliefs that its members must be induced to accept by means of communication from the leader.
+In the previous section I have decomposed the creation of new reciprocal obligations among a group into the new beliefs that its members can be induced to accept by means of communication from the leader.
 In this section I consider further steps which speed the passage from new beliefs to changed actions.
-It is all too possible that nobody actually changes their esteem-conferring behaviour: we wryly accept that we are all 'sinners' and so nobody loses membership of group.
-To avoid this, the leader has to provide a credible answer to the question 'Why me?
-Why now?'
-I take them in turn.